sdesabbata/granolarr/docs/lectures/bookdown/111_L_DataTypes.md

 - on the left of an **assignment operator** `<-`
 - followed by the object to be linked to the identifier
 - in this case, the result returned by the function `c`
-- which creates a vector containing the element provided as input
+- which creates a vector containing the provided elements

 ```r